jeevanjoseph/oci-notes/Compute.md

 ### Boot Volumes

 These are block storage volumes provisioned and attached to an instance at the time of instance creation.

 * They hold the OS for the instance.
 * Encrypted by default, like any other block volume.
 * They can be deleted when the instance is terminated.
 * Can be used to scale an instance
   * Boot volume from, say, a VM is detached after stopping the VM
   * A new BM instance is created, specifying the detached boot volume.
   * You now effectively have a scaled up (VM->BM) instance.
   * Everything on the older instance is still available on the new instance as well.
 * 46/50GB is default for Linux, and 250 GB is the default for Windows, and 32TB is the max
+  * A custom boot volume also requires the OS partition to be enlarged, for the OS to use it.
 * They can be backed up and cloned. and there is no downtime when backing up or cloning.
 * The backups and clones reside in object storage and the customer pays for the storage.
 * The backups are crash consitent (all files are backed up at the same time)
 * Backups can be incremental or full.
 * Backups can be in a separate compartment from the boot volume.
 * They cannot be detached from an instance when they are running.

 ### Instance Metadata